h2xlab/XVO/README.md

 </p>

 ## Contact
-Please don't hesitate to contact us if you have any remarks or questions at leilai@bu.edu or sgzk@bu.edu.
+If you have any questions or comments, please feel free to contact us at leilai@bu.edu or sgzk@bu.edu.

 ## License
 Our work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa].